garrandall/popular-music-data/tracks/the-party-s-just-begun-the-cheetah-girls.md

 Everything we wanna
 Finally, we get the chance
 Everybody wanna celebrate (celebrate)
-Let the party never end (ooh)
+Let the party never end (oh
 Ready for the summer holiday (holiday)
-Anticipating what's ahead (ooh, yeah)
+Anticipating what's ahead (oh yeah)
 Now we're better than we've ever been (been)
 And you know we do it right (you know we do it right) Acapella, now, bring it in (yeah)